Workspace

 Workspace is a term used in various branches of engineering and economic development.

 Business development

 Workspace refers to small premises provided, often by local authorities or economic development agencies, to help new businesses to establish themselves.
 These typically provide not only physical space and utilities but also administrative services and links to support and finance organizations, as well as peer support among the tenants.
 A continuum of sophistication ranges through categories such as 'managed workspaces', 'business incubators' and 'business and employment co-operatives'.
 In cities, they are often set up in buildings that are disused but which the local authority wishes to retain as a landmark.
 At the larger end of the spectrum are business parks, virtual offices, technology parks and science parks.

+The term was popularised in the UK in the 1970s by architects David Rock and John Townsend.
+In 1972, Rock Townsend opened Workspace, developing the idea of multidisciplinary working by providing office space for small design businesses; a former Sanderson wallpaper factory in Chiswick, west London was converted into the Barley Mow Centre, providing workspaces for craftspeople, designers and architects.

 Technology and software

 In technology and software, "workspace" is a term used for several different purposes.

 Software development

 A workspace is (often) a file or directory that allows a user to gather various source code files and resources and work with them as a cohesive unit.
 Often these files and resources represent the complete state of an integrated development environment (IDE) at a given time, a snapshot.
 Workspaces are very helpful in cases of complex projects when maintenance can be challenging.
 Good examples of environments that allow users to create and use workspaces are Microsoft Visual Studio and Eclipse.

 In configuration management, "workspace" takes on a different but related meaning; it is a part of the file system where the files of interest (for a given task like debugging, development, etc.) are located.
 It stores the user's view of the files stored in the configuration management's repository.

 In either case, workspace acts as an environment where a programmer can work, isolated from the outside world, for the task duration.